spraakbanken/sparv/docs/developers-guide/sparv-decorators.md

   separated by a blank line.
 - `config`: A list of `Config` instances defining configuration options for the annotator.
 - `language`: A list of supported languages.
 If no list is provided, all languages are supported.
-- `priority`: Functions with higher priority will be preferred when scheduling which functions to run.
+- `priority`: Functions with higher priority (higher number) will be preferred when scheduling which functions to run.
   The default priority is 0.
 - `order`: If multiple annotators produce the same output, this integer value helps determine which to try to use first.
   A lower number indicates higher priority.
 - `wildcards`: A list of wildcards used in the annotator function's arguments.